 - SCAD – Savannah College of Art and Design

 - South University

 - Savannah Law School

 Stay with The Inn on West Liberty

 Are you ready to experience the beauty of Savannah for yourself?
-Then book a room with The Inn on West Liberty and start planning your trip today with our free Savannah, GA Travel Guide!
+Then browse all our accommodations and pick a room at our bed and breakfast in Savannah’s Historic District and start planning your trip today with our free Savannah, GA Travel Guide!